 Korean won is the national currency of South Korea.
 Currency conversions fluctuate, however, ₩1000 is roughly equal to $0.85USD

 Do not exchange money upon arrival at Seoul Incheon airport; the rates will not be competitive.
 For Koreans, South Korea is a cashless society.

 It is very possible to explore South Korea on a budget.
 Korea is more expensive than Southeast Asia.
-However, it is notably cheaper than nearby Japan and its other East Asian neighbours.
+However, it is notably cheaper than nearby Japan and its other East Asian neighbors.

 Dining out in Korea is relatively inexpensive.
-You can purchase filling, homely meals like bibimbap, ttukbaegi bulgogi (Korean beef soup) and other favourites for around ₩6000 – ₩8,000 per person.
+You can purchase filling, homely meals like bibimbap, ttukbaegi bulgogi (Korean beef soup), and other favorites for around ₩6000 – ₩8,000 per person.

 Note that some sporting activities like hiking and skiing are sometimes not covered under a standard insurance plan.
 If you plan on incorporating these activities into your Korea itinerary then you should purchase coverage accordingly.